 Students may enroll in a prescribed program of study through the Cuba study center, consisting of four credit-bearing courses, each of which meet for a total of 60 hours.

-Gender, Race and Inequality in Cuba: Visions from Cuban Scholars
+Gender, Race, and Inequalities in Cuba: Visions from Cuban Scholars

-This course summarizes recent studies produced by Cuban scholars on three of the most relevant challenges to eliminate discrimination in society: gender, race, and inequalities.
-Although the works refer to historical events explaining the evolution of the present situation in each of these topics, they will basically focus on case studies elaborated since the crisis and reforms of the 1990s in Cuba – following the disappearance of the Soviet Union and the Eastern European socialist countries as well as strengthening the US embargo/blockade on Cuba.
-These last twenty years stirred up Cuban society and marked once more the divisive ways in transition toward socialism that started in the early Sixties and are at present manifested in the new economic and social model.
+For more than half a century scholars, journalists and artists from all over the world and basically from the United States have intensely explored Cuba, and their visions have been widely spread by the “mainstream media”.
+But although Cuban social scientists living in the island have produced their studies while experiencing and being part of the transformations that started in 1959, their works have been scarcely published outside of Cuba.
+This program summarizes recent studies produced by Cuban scholars on three of the most relevant challenges to eliminate discrimination in society: gender, race, and inequalities.
+Although the works refer to historical events explaining the evolution of the present situation in each of these topics, they will basically focus on case studies elaborated since the crisis and reforms of the 90´s in Cuba – following the disappearance of the Soviet Union and the Eastern European socialist countries as well as the strengthening of the US embargo/blockade on Cuba.

 The Latin American “boom” resulted in an unprecedented revolution in Spanish language literature.
 The eyes of the world turned to a production of novels and stories by a group of authors who began publishing in the 1960s and constituted (and may continue to constitute) the literary version of “Greenwich mean time.”
 In this course, we will explore the directions taken by Latin American literature after the boom and focus on the literary production of younger authors, particularly those who began publishing in the the 21st century.
 We will explore their many themes, esthetics, continuities and disruptions.